 During an interview with Metal Injection, System Of A Down’s Serj Tankian talked a bit about the band’s future.
 The frontman, who has been dealing with health issues, says he isn’t really interested in doing full-scale tours anymore.

-Tankian said the following when asked if the band tried to make a new album:
+Tankian said the following when asked about the possibility of a “Toxicity” 20th anniversary tour:

 “‘Toxicity‘ by itself is too short to play as a set.
 Right, so that’s one.
 But second is that I have, you know, based on my health issues and kind of redundancy in doing the same thing over and over again in terms of touring, it’s something I’m not very interested in doing at this time.
 Not just for System, for my own stuff, for orchestra or solo stuff.
 I just haven’t been touring.
 I also had back surgery last year.

 I’ve got certain issues that I’m getting over that are health issues that are affecting my mobility.
 I mean, I walk fine and I’m able to do stuff and I could perform.
 But the travel of a tour really, really affects me at this point.
 That and, to be honest with you, it’s not in my creative purview, you know?
 So a show here and there we’ve done and might still do.
 But as far as doing a specific thing, it’s not really something where I’m at right now.”

 “When you’re doing a full tour, those first two or three shows are really exciting, you know?
 Because you haven’t toured in a while and you’re playing the sets.
 You’re out there and you’re moving around and then you got the same set on the fourth show, fifth show, sixth show.
 By the 10th show, it’s fucking, what’s that movie?
 The Bill Murray one?
 ‘Groundhog Day‘.
 You know, it becomes ‘Groundhog Day‘.